mavinbe/2022_Diplom/LOG.md

 4. build a prototype of "image -> box detection -> pose estimation -> camera position -> image" pipeline

+#### Ideas
+- implement playback with gstreamer, it a little work but maybe we can use it @see 2021_Diplom/2021_Diplom_Lab/google-coral/examples-camera/gstreamer/detect.py

+#### Done
+1. I choose a. for now, its good enough for now, later I can implemenmt it other wise
+2. is obsolet cause of 1.

+canceled at 13:30 cause M is not sleeping, so I go support P

 ---

 ### Di 02.
 Feb / Mi 03.
 Feb